 - Spud is a generic system for defining, writing and processing options files for scientific computer models.

 - V-GeST is a suite of Virtual Geoscience Simulation Tools for modelling discontinuous systems, i.e. particulate, granular, blocky, layered, fracturing and fragmenting systems.

 High performance computing

 As well as access to high-performance systems within each research group, the department has wide access to 3 supercomputers housed in the ICT data centre as part of the HPC service.
 These systems provide a substantial computing capacity to researchers at the college.
 This accelerates current projects which use HPC as a major tool.
 In addition, researchers who are currently constrained to desktop computing resources are able to expand the scope of their research by using the facilities.

 Click for more information about HPC resources for research.

 ESE Computing Labs

-ESE has a number of computing labs available for use by students.
+ESE has a number of computing labs available for use by students in the following rooms in the Royal School of Mines.
 All machines have 17" monitors unless stated otherwise.

 1.49 - 15 x HP 8200 (email@example.comGz,, 16Gb Ram, ATI/AMD HD 6570) - Dual monitors (19")